 You may also find the juggler Sergio in Italy and in France, the amazing balancing act, Serveur Amusant!

-At the American Adventure, the Spirit of America Fife and Drum Corps bring you back to the 1700s with both costume design and sounds.
-The Voices of Liberty have been entertaining Epcot guests for many, many years.
+At the American Adventure, the Voices of Liberty have been entertaining Epcot guests for many, many years.
 The a capella ensemble has a full repertoire of traditional American folk songs.
 During the holidays, the Voices fill the atrium of the American Adventure with a collection of traditional song.

 There is almost always something going on at the America Gardens Theatre.
 Located across from the American Adventure, you can rest your feet for a while and be entertained by any variety of song and/or dance companies.
 At Epcot's springtime Flower and Garden Festival, "Flower Power" acts from the 1960s, like Peter Noone of Herman's Hermits and Arlo Guthrie, perform the hits that made them famous.
 Summers usually feature a themed concert series.
 During the fall's Food and Wine Festival, a variety of concerts with the theme "Eat to the Beat" take place.
 In the summer, the theatre is home to a series of sound-alike, tribute bands, as part of "Sounds Like Summer."
 And of course during the holidays see the traditional Candlelight Processional, which will feature a celebrity narrator reading the story of the Nativity, accompanied by a full choir.